David-Ols/BugTracker/README.md

 Navigate to Backend folder and open BugTracker.sln.

-This solution will load backend, UserAPI, BugAPI and UnitTests projects.
+This solution will load backend, UserAPI, BugAPI, UnitTests projects and class libraries.

 Running this solution will start 3 separate projects, backend server and 2 APIs.

-The application is not running and you can test it at http://localhost:8080/
+The application is now running and you can test it at http://localhost:8080/

 ## Additional Notes

-In case you need to change ports for any project, here are locations where to do find it:
+In case you need to change ports for any project, here are locations where to find it:

 ### Update ports for APIs
 ```